 Read It Later - Revision 1 Studios

 I do a lot of reading on my iPad.
 My favorite iOS app is Flipboard.
 It takes my Facebook, Twitter, Google+, Flickr, Tumblr and Google Reader streams and format and creates a visually stunning and fluid magazine.
-In fact, I think Flipboard is the perfect magazine app.
+I think Flipboard is the perfect magazine app.
 Dump all the other apps you are using and use Flipboard.
-However, for longer form articles I prefer to save to the Pocket service.
+However, for longer form articles, I prefer to save to the Pocket service.
 I have the Pocket app for iOS and for OS X I use the Read Later app.
-Often I’ll come across a link on Google+ for an article.
-If the article is short I’ll read it now but it’s longer than the time I have available having a way to save the link to my Pocket list is helpful.
-Fortunately there is a Read It Later extension from Revision 1 Studios for doing just that.
+Often I'll come across a link on Google+ for an article.
+If the article is short, I'll read it now, but it's longer than the time I have available having a way to save the link to my Pocket list is helpful.
+Fortunately, there is a Read It Later extension from Revision 1 Studios for doing just that.

 Make It Short